Accident Benefits Lawyer

 Once the claim is sent, responsibility is on whoever receives the claim first for handling the claim.
 If the claim goes to the Fund first, then they must assess all the relevant facts of the situation to determine either which insurance company to send it to or if they themselves will handle it.

 What is the Motor Vehicle Accident Claims Fund?

 The Motor Vehicle Accident Claims Fund (“the Fund”) was created by the government of Ontario as a last resort for injured individuals in a motor vehicle accident.
 The injured individuals can apply to the Fund if there is no insurance coverage.
 An example of a situation where there is no insurance coverage is a hit and run where the pedestrian does not have their own insurance.
 The Fund covers the benefits under the SABS.
 It also covers any tort claims for personal injury and property damage resulting from the accident.
 The maximum compensation limit of the Fund for damages is up to $200,000.
 In order to be eligible for the Fund, you need to be a resident of Ontario and the accident needs to have occurred in Ontario.

 What Gupta Law Firm Can do For You?

-We can assist you with mediation or arbitration and with any refusals by the insurance company.
-Call us at Gupta Law Firm at 416-999-6665.
-We fight for your rights and your justice is our priority.
+Sanjeev Gupta, a lawyer, can assist you with mediation or arbitration and with any refusals by the insurance company.
+Call now 416-999-6665.
+Gupta Law Firm will fight for your rights.